niloy37/a2oj-ladder/README.md

 # a2oj-ladder
 Solutions to a2oj problems attempted by me
 # About
-a2oJ-ladder is sponsered by Ahmad Aly , It is a online judge.
+a2oJ-ladder is sponsored by Ahmad Aly , It is a online judge.
 Also have features like ladder which basically is a set of problems for a certain difficulty level user.

 # FAQ